-If you want to create your own inspiring picture quotes, then check out Buffer’s new Pablo app where you can design engaging images for your social media posts in under 30 seconds!
+If you want to create your inspiring picture quotes, then check out Buffer’s new Pablo app where you can design engaging images for your social media posts in under 30 seconds!

 Your activity on other social media

 To further automate your social media activity, you might want to consider hooking up your different accounts to one another.
 For example, if you’re quite a visual business, such as a graphic design studio, then you’ll naturally have an Instagram account.
-Every time you add a new image, you might want to automatically tweet it as well.
+Every time you add a new image, you might want to tweet it automatically.
 This is where automation becomes very helpful.
 Check out IFTTT’s 16 recipes for photo enthusiasts.